charmoniumQ/blog-content/_posts/2019-08-06-monads-as-a-programming-pattern.md

 3. None pointed out the connection with `await`.

 The first point was a pragmatic choice to emphasize the utility of a monad, and the latter two are ways of connecting it to things the reader probably already understands.
-I acknowledge that this article probably won't help most people because I might not be good at explaining how I learned this thing, and there is a large possibility I don't have the same learning style as you.
-I do hope the act of reading it inspires an original thought in at least a few readers or even one; That will make it worthwhile.
+I acknowledge that this article probably won't help most people because I might not be good at explaining how I learned this thing, and there is a large possibility that I don't have the same learning style as you.
+However, I do hope the act of reading it inspires an original thought in at least a few readers or even one; That will make all this worthwhile.

 ## Further reading
 - [You Could Have Invented Monads!
 (And Maybe You Already Have.)](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html) This is the best tutorial I have read through for its brevity and the challenges it gives the reader.
 - [Monad tutorials timeline](https://wiki.haskell.org/Monad_tutorials_timeline) This is a somewhat opinionated list of many blogposts like this one.
 Given the variety of pedagogical choices, there is likely one that is suited to your learning style.
 - [Wikibooks Haskell/Category Theory](https://en.wikibooks.org/wiki/Haskell/Category_theory) This is more technical, delving into the actual category theory.
 [A different chapter](https://en.wikibooks.org/wiki/Haskell/Applicative_functors#A_sliding_scale_of_power) draws a progression from functors to applicatives to monads.
 The series is great if you want a deeper dive.
+- [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) I've only the first half, but this seems like the most complete way to learn this while keeping ones sanity (as opposed to reading a math book on category theory).